Politics of Rwanda: Judiciary

+Moreover, judges are nominated by the president of the republic, after consulting with the Cabinet and the Superior Council of the Judiciary.
+Afterwards, they must receive the Senate's approval.
+The court president and vice president are appointed for 8-year nonrenewable terms.

+Regarding the legal profession, although the Rwanda Bar Association has been in existence and operational since at least 1997, there has been a lack of clear indications as to how certain demographic groups, such as women, have fared in the legal field.

 Current Presidential Overview

-The current President of Rwanda is Paul Kagame, born in 1957.
-He is the 6th President of Rwanda and was elected in 2003.
+The current president of Rwanda is Paul Kagame.
+The 6th president of Rwanda, he was first elected in 2003.
 In 2007, the former president, Pasteur Bizimungu, was released from prison on a presidential pardon.
-Kagame was reelected in 2010, receiving 93.1 percent of the votes cast.
-Since taking office, Kagame has raised business, reduced crime and corruption, and has attracted the likes of many foreign investors.
+Kagame was re-elected in 2010, receiving 93.1 percent of the cast votes.
+Since taking office, Kagame has raised business, reduced crime and corruption, and attracted many foreign investors.

-Kagame has not groomed anyone to be his successor, so there is nothing that points to who his successor could or should be.
+Additionally, Kagame has not groomed anyone to be his successor, so there is nothing that points to who his successor could or should be.

 President Paul Kagame and his Rwandan Patriotic Front are the dominant political forces in Rwanda.
-There is only one registered opposition party and many political opponents have fled into exile.
+There is only one registered opposition party, while many political opponents have fled into exile.

-President Kagame received military training in Uganda, Tanzania and the United States.
-He was a founding member of current Ugandan President Yoweri Museveni's rebel army in 1979 and headed its intelligence wing, helping Mr Museveni take power in 1986.
+President Kagame received military training in Uganda, Tanzania, and the United States.
+He was a founding member of current Ugandan President, Yoweri Museveni's rebel army in 1979 and headed its intelligence wing, assisting Museveni in taking power in 1986.